 GLOBAL MARKETS-Stocks edge up as inflation data dims policy risk, oil jumps

-NEW YORK/LONDON, Jan 12 (Reuters) - World equity markets edged higher on Wednesday while U.S. Treasury yields dipped after the latest U.S. inflation data showed price pressures that were still within expectations, reinforcing bets the Federal Reserve will soon be raising interest rates.
+NEW YORK, Jan 12 (Reuters) - World stocks bounced on Wednesday while U.S. Treasury yields dipped after the latest U.S. inflation data showed price pressures are surging but still within expectations, reinforcing bets the Federal Reserve will soon be raising interest rates.

 Data showed the U.S. consumer price index surging a whopping 7% in the 12 months through December, the biggest annual increase since June 1982, but in line with forecasts.

+Buoyant global equity markets lifted MSCI's gauge of stocks across the globe .MIWD00000PUS up by 0.87%.

-That the U.S. inflation data was largely within forecasts weighed on Treasury yields, as investors bet that policy will not be tightened more than expected.
+That the U.S. inflation data was largely within forecasts weighed on Treasury yields, as investors bet that policy would not be tightened more than expected.

-Benchmark 10-year Treasury yields US10YT=RR edged down to 1.7357%, pulling back over seven basis points from an almost two-year high hit on Monday.
+Benchmark 10-year Treasury yields US10YT=RR edged down to 1.7269%, pulling back more than seven basis points from an almost two-year high hit on Monday.
 US/

 Though Fed fund futures 0#FF: are predicting nearly four rate hikes this year, a seismic change from a few months ago, longer-term rate expectations haven't budged sharply.